This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 17 Different Types of Door Locks

 Would you believe me if I said there is more than one level of security in door locks?
 Because it’s always better to be safe than sorry.
-You can opt for a simple or an elegant design which will suit the interior and exterior of your house.
-But you also need to be mindful about checking the lock’s features and efficiency.
+You can opt for a simple or elegant design that will suit the interior and exterior of your house.
+But you also need to be mindful of checking the lock’s features and efficiency.

 1. Keyed Entry Door Knob Locks